 — Fair Labor Standards Act of 1938 (FLSA).

 Against a history of judicial opposition, the depression-born FLSA had survived, not unscathed, more than a year of Congressional altercation.
 In its final form, the act applied to industries whose combined employment represented only about one-fifth of the labor force.
 In these industries, it banned oppressive child labor and set the minimum hourly wage at 25 cents, and the maximum workweek at 44 hours.
 Forty years later, a distinguished news commentator asked incredulously: “My God!
 25 cents an hour!
 Why all the fuss?”
 President Roosevelt expressed a similar sentiment in a “fireside chat” the night before the signing.
 He warned: “Do not let any calamity-howling executive with an income of $1,000 a day, …tell you…that a wage of $11 a week is going to have a disastrous effect on all American industry.”2 In light of the social legislation of 1978, Americans today may be astonished that a law with such moderate standards could have been thought so revolutionary.

-Raising the minimum wage to $15 an hour would inject about $450 billion into the economy each year.
-That would give more purchasing power to millions of poor and lower-middle-class Americans, and would stimulate buying, production and hiring.
+Raising the minimum wage to a mere $15 an hour would inject about $450 billion into the economy each year.
+This would give more purchasing power to millions of poor and lower-middle-class Americans, and would stimulate buying, production and hiring.

 Deconstructing Myths Social justice is built one idea at a time…

 Thanks for supporting Alternative Media and Education